veerserif/gamma-dashboard/dltx_guide.md

 ## What is a root file and why is it important?

 Every DLTX file must target **one** specific LTX file to edit.
 Sometimes this can be very simple: you want to edit the new game loadouts, the file that controls new game loadout configs is `new_game_loadouts.ltx`, so that must be your root file.
 Right?
-Well, it's not that simple.
+Well, it's not always that easy.

 The way that Anomaly configs work is that they are "chained" together using `#include` chains.
 For example, let's look at the `configs/items/weapons/base.ltx` file: